GoloMarcos/Multimodal-OCL-IST-2021/README.md

 - Pipfiles: contains the versions of the libraries used
 - Best Results: different organizations of the best results of each method in each of the scenarios
 - Results: total results of each method in each scenario considering all parameters used
-- Codes: source codes used for the study experiments
+- Codes: source codes used for the study experiments (Multimodal LIME for OCL)